MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ## Create jobs with data outputs

 The following example shows how to change the location of an output named `score`.
-For completeness, these examples also configure an input named `heart_data_asset_unlabeled`.
+For completeness, the example also configures an input named `heart_data`.

 This example uses the default data store, **workspaceblobstore**.
 But you can use any other data store in your workspace as long as it's a Blob Storage account.
 If you want to use a different data store, replace `workspaceblobstore` in the following steps with the name of your preferred data store.